 An active EDR solution will protect your network and endpoints against most cybersecurity threats, but no one can claim a security solution is 100% guaranteed to stop every attack.
 A determined hacker or threat actor that specifically targets an organization will usually have spent considerable time doing research and reconnaissance into a potential target.
 Malware developed by APTs (Advanced Persistent Threats), which has a habit of leaking into the world of cyber criminals, not to mention zero days stockpiled and sold on to unknown actors by private security outfits, can also be used in an attempt to evade modern security software.

-A good security posture, therefore, requires defenders to be vigilant and to use a layered defense model.
+Therefore, a good security posture requires defenders to be vigilant and use a layered defense model.
 In a defense-in-depth approach, one such layer is threat hunting.
-If your security team isn’t already actively searching for threats, read on to learn about the essentials of threat hunting and how it can supplement your organization’s network security strategy.
+If your security team isn’t actively searching for threats, read about the essentials of threat hunting and how it can supplement your organization’s network security strategy.

 What is Cyber Threat Hunting?

 Cyber threat hunting is proactively and systematically searching for signs of potential cyber threats within an organization’s network or systems.
 This can be done through manual and automated techniques, such as analyzing log data, conducting network scans, and using threat intelligence feeds.
 Cyber threat hunting aims to identify potential threats that may have evaded traditional security controls, such as firewalls or intrusion detection systems.
 By detecting and responding to these threats early, organizations can reduce their risk of being impacted by a cyber attack and maintain the security and availability of their systems and networks.